penniman26/hosthealth/README.md

 # HostHealth stores your host health and presents it through an alexa skill

-Please feel free to contribute.
-Email me if you need help setting up your environment.
+Please contribute to the code if you'd like.
+Email me at admin@pennysydney.dog if you need help setting up your Amazon Web Services (AWS) account and development-only host health alexa skill.
+This really needs a windows client for posting host health data; at the moment it only works with Mac and Linux.

 ## How it works